Surprise and Delight: It's Always the Gift Giving Season

 One day an unexpected package arrived at my friend’s door from bodybuilding.com.
 He had spent a bunch of money on their site so it wasn’t a surprise.
 At first he expected the package to be a fulfillment of one of his orders, but didn’t know for sure.
 As he wondered about what was in the box, the anticipation on his face grew.
 It was like watching a ten year-old open a Christmas present and hoping to find a Red Rider BB Gun.

 As he ripped off the packing tape and opened the box, he could hardly contain himself.
 Inside was a branded gym bag stuffed with products and a handwritten note saying: “thanks for being a customer.”

 What was his reaction?

-“Holy crap,” Dave said.
+“Holy crap,” he shouted.
 “This is awesome.
 I need to tell people about this.”

-And oh, everyone at Access heard about it.
+And so he did.
+Everyone here at Access heard about it.